joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Start to engage various teams and individuals across your organisation in accessibility activity.

-Starting a Champions Network can be effective initiative to help share workload and create momentum.
+Starting an <a href="https://businessdisabilityforum.org.uk/resource/technology-toolkit/role-of-the-a11y-champion-sponsor/">Accessibility Champions Network</a> can be effective initiative to help share workload and create momentum.

 You will probably want to bring in *proven* accessibility expertise to support earlier efforts, too &mdash; be this through contractors or specialist accessibility agencies.
 ## Having an accessible design system but not using it